-2.1 The Pre-1970 Periodela was given the honour and priviledge to heat hops b touries.
+2.1 The Pre-1970 Period

 Tourism as an organised industry has its beginning in Malaysia in 1959 when a Tourism Division was created within the then Ministry of Commerce and Industry.
-From 1961 to 1972, this department has been res-Ponsible for the marketing and promotion of tourism in the country.
+From 1961 to 1972, this department has been responsible for the marketing and promotion of tourism in the country.